 - 1. Open the Sequence Analysis program by double clicking on the icon.
 Login using your username and password. - 2.
-Click on the import samples icon in the upper left of the screen, by go to Add Sample(s) under the File menu. - 3.
+Click on the import samples icon in the upper left of the screen, o go to Add Sample(s) under the File menu. - 3.
 In the new window that pops up, locate the master file of the run that you wish to analyze.
 Click on the individual run files within the master file, and for each one click Add Selected Samples>> at the bottom of the window.
 As this is done, a list in the right of the window will populate with the samples from the run.
 Click OK when finished importing samples. - 4.
-The Add Sample Status window will mincate the progress of importing the samples.
+The Add Sample Status window will micate the progress of importing the samples.
 When this finishes, the samples will appear in the top window of the screen.
 Maximize this area by dragging the center divider bar to the bottom of the window. - 5.
 The samples should all have the boxes under BC (base calling) checked.
 Click on the Green Arrow at the top of the screen to begin the analysis of the samples. - 6.
 The Analysis States window will indicate the progress of analyzing the samples.
-As samples are analyzed, the BC column will display a green, blue or yellow box around the creek box indicating the quality of the base calling: Green: Indicates a successful base calling for that sample Blue : Indicates a problem in base calling the data for that sample Yelow: Indicates that there is no data to be analyzed for that sample
+As samples are analyzed, the BC column will display a green, blue or yellow box around the check box indicating the quality of the base calling:

+Green: Indicates a successful base calling for that sample

-The sequencing analysis is successful, click the yellow floppy-disk icon in the top left of the screen to Save All Samples, or click on Save All Samples under the File menu.
+Blue: Indicates a problem in base calling the data for that sample - Yellow: Indicates a problem in base calling the data for that sample Yellow: - 7.
+The the sequencing analysis is successful, click the yellow floppy-disk icon in the top left of the screen to Save All Samples, or click on Save All Samples under the File menu.